mikerossiter/DevOpsMaturityModel/README.md

    - Once you have saved your state, the application can generate a Gap Analysis Report.
 This report lists each dimension and sub-dimension, shows your current level description alongside the next target level (if available), and provides text areas for you to input your own gap analysis and action plan.
 This report is a key tool in your transformation Kata, guiding you through a cycle of Plan, Do, Check, and Act to incrementally improve your DevOps practices.

 3. **Plan Your Next Steps with a Kata**
-   - Once you have established your current level, decide how you would like to **move from your present state (e.g., Foundational) to a higher state (e.g., Improving)**.
+   - Once you have established your current level, decide how you would like to move from your present state (e.g., Foundational) to a higher state (e.g., Improving).
-   - Use a [**Kata cycle**](https://dora.dev/guides/devops-culture-transform/) (Plan, Do, Check, Act) to run small experiments that close the gap between your current level and your target level.
+   - Use a PDCA (Plan, Do, Check, Act) [Shewhart cycle](https://en.wikipedia.org/wiki/PDCA) based on your gap analysis to feed into a [**Kata**](https://dora.dev/guides/devops-culture-transform/) (or similar method) to run iterate over objectives to reach the target level or further improvements.

 | **Step**                                     | **Explanation**                                                                     |
 |----------------------------------------------|-------------------------------------------------------------------------------------|